serialseb/SerialSeb.Build/README.md

     - Project description
     - List of contributors
     - hard-coded license so you only point to the one at the time of build
- - Source-only packages for both old and new NuGet content
+ - Source-only packages as the default for nuget packages 'casue source is cool
  - Automatically run tests and send coverage reports to SonarQube, Coverity and coveralls.io
+ - Autopublish to nuget on tag
  - Keep CHANGELOG.md sync'd up with releaes in GitHub

 ## How do I use them